planetarypy/scriptorium/README.md

 # Scriptorium

-This PlanetaryPy repository is not a focused library, but a collection of scripts.
+This PlanetaryPy repository is not a focused library, but a collection of scripts useful for work related to Planetary Sciences.

+## Use a script

 You may find something here useful, and if so, feel free to clone the whole repo, or just click on one and hit the "Raw" button and then "Download" or "Save As" the resulting plain text version of the Python program.

+## Providing a script

 If you have a Python script that you think others might find useful, please [contribute](CONTRIBUTING.md) to the Scriptorium!